Call for Indigenous Artist in Residence — Winter/Spring 2024

 - List of possible technical and other needs (PDF) during the residency i.e.: smudging, projector and screen

 - Attach any combination of work samples to sufficiently support your proposal.
 If uploading files, please include artists last name in the file name.

 - Up to 5 jpeg images (no larger than 2MB each)

 - List of work (PDF) with title, medium and dimensions.
 There is room for 2-3 additional sentences if necessary.

-The successful candidate will be selected by a committee.
-All applicants will be notified once the committee has made its selection, generally in late summer or early fall.
+The successful candidate will be selected by a committee of Library employees and Indigenous community members.
+All applicants will be notified once the committee has made its selection, generally inearly-January.
 The successful candidate will be notified, but their name will not be announced until the residency has been secured.

 Please submit applications to

 Or electronically to email@example.com